-Encode Advanced Style in Semi-Diplomatic Transcriptions
+Encode Inline Style Using CSS and CSS Flex in Semi-Diplomatic Transcriptions

 This documentation will teach you about LEMDO’s practice for using advanced styling

-¶ Rationale
+Rationale

 <teiHeader>